Spinal cord injuries often result in lasting disabilities in the form of:

 - Weakness, tingling, or numbness

 However, this does not mean there will not be any improvement in function in some patients.
-Every injury is different, and it is possible for some spinal cord injury victims to experience improvements depending on the nature and severity of their injury.
+Every injury is different, and it is possible for some spinal cord injury victims to experience improvements depending on the nature and severity of their injuries.

 Factors That Affect a Patient’s Recovery Potential from a Spinal Cord Injury